Galois action on the principal block and cyclic Sylow subgroups: Simple groups

 Otherwise, we may take the Steinberg endomorphism on $\bG$ to be $F=F_q\circ \tau$, where $F_q$ is the standard Frobenius induced by the map $x\mapsto x^q$ and $\tau$ is some graph automorphism.
 Write $\overline{q}:=q^{|\tau|}=2^{2^bm}$ with $m$ odd and let $X\leq \aut{S}$ such that $X/S\in\mathrm{Syl}_2(\out{S})$.

-Since $q$ is a power of $2$, we have $\zent{G}=1$ and $\widetilde{G}=G$ unless $S$ is one of $PSL_n^\pm(q)$ or $E_6^\pm(q)$.
+Since $q$ is a power of $2$, we have $\zent{G}=1$ and $\widetilde{G}=G$ unless $S$ is one of $PSL_n^\epsilon(q)$ or $E_6^\epsilon(q)$.
 In the latter cases, $G=[\widetilde{G}, \widetilde{G}]$.
 In any case, since $\widetilde{G}/G$ has odd order, we may view $X/S$ as generated by $F_2^m$ and graph automorphisms.

 Now, if $m>1$, then the proof of \cite[Lemma 6.4]{ST18a} (and taking into account the remark after \cite[Proposition 6.5]{ST18b}) yields a member of $\irrp 2{S}$ invariant under $X$ which is the restriction to $G$ of a semisimple character of $\widetilde{G}$ trivial on $\zent{G}$.
 Since semisimple elements have odd order and $\sigma_1$ fixes odd roots of unity, Lemma \ref{SFTlem3.4} shows that this character is also fixed by $\sigma_1$.
 If $m=1$, we may similarly obtain an $X$-invariant member of $\irrp 2{S}$ fixed by $\sigma_1$ by arguing as in \cite[Lemma 6.4]{ST18a} and the remark after \cite[Proposition 6.5]{ST18b} but using an element of $\mathbb{F}_{4}^\times$ of order $3$ rather than an element of $\overline{\mathbb{F}}_q^\times$of order $5$.
-This completes the proof of part (b).

-It therefore suffices to verify part (a) of the statement.
-For $S=G_2(q), F_4(q), \tw{3}D_4(q)$, $E_7(q)$, or $E_8(q)$, the list of character degrees at \cite{luebeckwebsite} yields at least two distinct nontrivial odd character degrees, completing the proof of part (a) in these cases, since by \cite[Theorem 6.8]{malle07}, odd-degree characters are semisimple (recall that we may assume $q\neq 2$ when $S=G_2(q)$ or $F_4(q)$), and hence fixed by $\sigma_1$ using Lemma \ref{SFTlem3.4}.
+For $S=G_2(q), F_4(q), \tw{3}D_4(q)$, $E_7(q)$, or $E_8(q)$, the list of character degrees at \cite{luebeckwebsite} yields at least one more distinct nontrivial odd character degree, completing the proof in these cases, since by \cite[Theorem 6.8]{malle07}, odd-degree characters are semisimple (recall that we may assume $q\neq 2$ when $S=G_2(q)$ or $F_4(q)$), and hence fixed by $\sigma_1$ using Lemma \ref{SFTlem3.4}.